talkable/talkable-docs/README.md

 Our documentation is built using **Sphinx**, a powerful documentation generator that converts reStructuredText (`.rst`) files into beautiful HTML websites.
 Sphinx is the industry standard for Python documentation and provides excellent features for technical documentation.

+### Documentation Processing Pipeline

+In addition to serving HTML documentation, we include an **LLM Text Processor** that converts HTML documentation to Markdown format for AI consumption using Playwright for JavaScript-rendered content extraction.
+The processor implements ETag-based change detection, supports scheduled monitoring, and generates comprehensive `llm.txt` files for AI agents.

 ### Why Sphinx?

 - **Structured Content**: Uses reStructuredText for semantic markup